Tucked between rich chocolate ganache and a chocolate shortbread crust, creamy raspberry filling adds bold flavor to this Raspberry Cream Tart.

 My daughter Eliza usually asks for a whole box of See’s raspberry creams for her birthday.
 Wrapping up a box full of those perfect little treats is a pretty genius idea; we all love them as much as Eliza does, and we’re usually fighting for the last one in any box of See’s candy.

-So recently, when I wondered out loud if I could replicate the raspberry cream experience in tart form, you would have thought I’d offered to take my family to Disneyland.
+So recently, when I wondered out loud if I could replicate the raspberry cream experience in tart form, you would have thought I’d offered to take my family to Disneyland rather than try to create a Raspberry Cream Tart.
 Everyone jumped on board and wanted to help me make it happen just as soon as possible.

 The first step involved figuring out how to prepare a dense raspberry filling with bright, fruity flavor.
 Raspberries are super juicy, so eliminating as much liquid as possible seemed like the best way to start.
 We simmered a saucepan full of berries down to a mere half cup of jam-like puree.

 Reducing 24 ounces of berries to a puckeringly-tart concentrate takes some time on the stove; fortunately, this process dovetails nicely with the dessert’s crust preparation.
 The berries only require a stir every now and then, so it’s easy to mix up the chocolate shortbread crust and get it into the oven as the raspberries simmer.
 Once the crust is in the oven, all you need to do is check on the simmering raspberries occasionally to prevent scorching, with more stirring towards the end as the juices thicken.
 Miraculously, both the crust and berries usually end up ready at about the same time.

 Once the crust and raspberry puree have cooled, putting the tart together is simple.
 The reduced raspberries, butter, cream, a pinch of salt, a splash of Chambord and vanilla combine with powdered sugar in a thick, luscious filling that chills in the tart crust as you prepare the chocolate ganache.